 To qualify for organic certification, growers of organic cantaloupes must comply with requirements for composted and certified soil amendments.

-Cantaloupes need plentiful water, and frequency of irrigation can vary from weekly to daily; there is considerable variation depending on weather, irrigation efficiency, leaching requirements, and need for pre-irrigation.
+Cantaloupes need plentiful water, and frequency of irrigation can vary from weekly to daily.
+There is considerable variation depending on weather, irrigation efficiency, leaching requirements, and need for pre-irrigation.

-The water used during production and harvesting activities may come from a variety of sources, including municipal water, wastewater, ponds, rivers, lakes, wells, etc.).
+The water used during production and harvesting activities may come from a variety of sources, including municipal water, wastewater, ponds, rivers, lakes, wells, etc.

 Preventing disease in cantaloupe plants

 Certain cultivars can be susceptible to various fungi and viruses.
 Additionally, various weeds and insects may be problematic.
-To reduce risk of common disease problems, growers avoid planting cantaloupes immediately following other cucurbits or solanaceous crops (such as tomatoes, peppers, and eggplant) in the rotation for at least 3 years.
+To reduce risk of common disease problems, growers avoid planting cantaloupes immediately following other cucurbits or solanaceous crops (such as tomatoes, peppers, and eggplant) in the rotation for at least four years.

 Harvesting, packing, and storage